thebgacademy/ASCC/README.md

 ## Description

-The Automated System for Cobiont and Contamination detection, is an NF-Core based pipeline that allows for the detection of cobionts and contaminant sequence from a genomic assembly.
-This is achieved through the generation of Blobtoolkit compatible graphs for manual investigation and automated contamination removal.
+The Assembly Screen for Cobionts and Contaminants is an NF-Core based pipeline that detects cobionts and contaminant sequences from a genomic assembly.
+This is achieved by generating Blobtoolkit-compatible graphs for manual investigation and automated contamination removal.

 ## Prerequisites